 What You'll Learn

-- Analyze the historical, legal, and ethical contexts surrounding communication strategy and practice.
+- Analyze and evaluate the historical, legal, and ethical contexts within which communication professionals operate

 Plan of Study